 What data consumption requirements apply to the Service?

 Comcast is not currently applying a monthly data consumption threshold to XFINITY Internet accounts.
 If the company changes that approach, it will post a new version of this Policy as described above and make other appropriate notifications to customers.
 However, in certain locations Comcast is providing versions of the Service with different speed and data consumption thresholds, among other characteristics, subject to applicable Service plans.
-You can learn about the Service plans that apply in your area by going to http://www.comcast.com/internet-service.html and signing in if you are a customer or providing an address if you are not a customer.
-You can check your current data usage at any time by logging into your My Account page and viewing the data usage meter https://customer.comcast.com/Secure/UsageMeterDetail.aspx and signing in as a customer.
+You can learn about the Service plans that apply in your area by going to http://customer.comcast.com/help-and-support/internet/data-usage-what-are-the-different-plans-launching.
+You can check your current data usage at any time by logging into your My Account page and viewing the data usage meter at https://customer.comcast.com/Secure/UsageMeterDetail.aspx.

 V. Violation of this Acceptable Use Policy

 What happens if you violate this Policy?

 Comcast reserves the right immediately to suspend or terminate your Service account and terminate the Subscriber Agreement if you violate the terms of this Policy or the Subscriber Agreement, or if anyone else you permit to access the Service violates this Policy.

 Comcast does not routinely monitor the activity of individual Service accounts for violations of this Policy, except for determining aggregate data consumption in connection with Section IV of this Policy.
 However, in the company's efforts to promote good citizenship within the Internet community, it will respond appropriately if it becomes aware of inappropriate use of the Service.
 Comcast has no obligation to monitor the Service and/or the network.
 Comcast and its suppliers reserve the right at any time to monitor bandwidth, usage, transmissions, and content in order to, among other things, operate the Service; identify violations of this Policy; and/or protect the network, the Service and Comcast users.